 Megatrends – A Cultural Movement

-At Merit, one way is by looking at megatrends.
+At Merit, one way we face this challenge is by looking at megatrends.
 Megatrends are cultural movements.
-They point to values that are actively being negotiated in a society—to narratives around what is desirable and what is not.
+They point to values under negotiation in a society—to narratives around what is desirable and what is not.
 Whereas trends are by definition fleeting, megatrends span across industries and often signal long-term change.
 Adopting megatrends doesn’t mean following the latest flash in the pan.
 Instead, megatrends provide brands with an easy “in” to the consumer’s mental landscape.
 They allow a brand to align with a general concept—for example “organic” or “blockchain”—that consumers already care about.
 They create a brand identity that is simultaneously unique and relatable.